SimonSchoetz/gm-tool/README.md

 ## Current Goal for Version 0.1

-- Set up Next JS by absolving a tutorial
+- Set up Next JS by absolving a tutorial :heavy_check_mark:
-- Set up NoSQL database
+- Set up NoSQL database :heavy_check_mark:
 - Complete first user story: The user should be able to write and save, overwrite and delete a text.

 ## Future Goals